SimenB/stylint/README.md

 Example if `'double'`: prefer `$var = "some string"` over `$var = 'some string'`

-### reporterOptions ( Object )
+### formatter ( Object )
-If using the default reporter, Stylint uses columnify when outputting warnings and errors (only if you have groupOutputByFile set to true).
-See [columnify](https://www.npmjs.com/package/columnify) for more details.
-Using this option, you can easily customize the output (to an extent) without having to install a separate reporter.
+These options are used by the selected formatter to adjust the final output, when supported.

 Default options:
 ```
 {
 	columns: ['lineData', 'severity', 'description', 'rule'],
 	columnSplitter: '  ',
+	name: 'default',
 	showHeaders: false,
 	truncate: true
 }